Function Types#

 linear.partial_mixed_handler = lambda x, weight, **kwargs: weight.ndim == 2

-And to the compositional implementation, we must add the handle_partial_mixed_function decorator.
-When the backend is set, the handle_partial_mixed_function decorator is added to the primary implementation inside the _wrap_function according to the order in the FN_DECORATORS list.
-When the function is executed, the handle_partial_mixed_function decorator first evaluates the boolean function using the given inputs, and we use the backend-specific implementation if the result is True and the compositional implementation otherwise.
+decorator is added to the primary implementation inside the _wrap_function according to the order in the FN_DECORATORS list.
+When the function is executed,

 For further information on decorators, please refer to the Function Wrapping section.